sch3m4/mqtt-ble-tracker/README.md

 2. **N**: Constant (set between 2 and 4, depending on environment conditions)

 ### Discovering and adjustment
-To discover and calculate the "**N**" constant, run the script with the following arguments:
+To discover devices as well as calculate the "**MR**" and the "**N**" constant, run the script with the following arguments:
 ```
 python3 src/tracker.py --scan
 ```

+*Note*: You can filter out by a specific device by adding the argument "--device mac-address"

 ## How to use